 What can employers do?

 Our advice to employers in this field is to create a written compliant policy on tip management within their organization.
-Once the policy has been established, offer training to staff so that they know, and understand how the process works and how they will benefit.
-Ensure that managers are well aware of the latest state and federal rules around tips, and tip pooling, and carry out regular checks to ensure the policies are being adhered to.
+Once the policy has been established, offer training to staff so that they know and understand how the process works and how they will benefit.
+Ensure that managers are well aware of the latest state and federal rules around tips and tip pooling, and carry out regular checks to ensure the policies are being adhered to.

-Hiring in the hospitality industry is tougher now than ever, so ensuring your employees get the most from their tips is in your best interest in the long run.
+Hiring in the hospitality industry is more challenging now than ever, so ensuring your employees get the most from their tips is in your best interest in the long run.
 Celayix partners with Evention, a Tip & Gratuity Management system designed specifically for these industries.
 If you’d like to hear more about how Celayix and Evention can make your life easier, speak to a Software Advisor by contacting us here!